sclaussen/cathedral2021/README.md

 bit of breeze, changed his GoPro battery, drank a lot of water, but I made a mistake by not getting any carbs into his system at this point.

-Short 5.7 face climbing crux at the beginning of pitch 2
+Short 5.7 face climbing crux at the beginning of pitch 2<br/>
 <img src="./images/P2-42.png" width="300"/>

-The 5.7 crux on pitch 2 left of the chimney
+Caden at the base of the climb.7 crux on pitch 2 left of the chimney<br/>
 <img src="./images/P2-46.png" width="300"/>

-# Pitch 3 of 3
+# Climbing pitch 1 of 3

 Although we'd passed several parties, there were still a couple above us by the time Jon began the 3rd pitch and he passed them on his lead.